 What happens if I mull it over?

-My feelings intensify, now I have a new negative emotion to spoil my day – anger.
+My feelings intensify, and now I have a new negative emotion to spoil my day – anger.

-If I choose to ignore the insult as I weighed it up quickly in my mind and realised it was not significant, my mood returns to normal.
+If I ignore the insult as I weigh it up quickly in my mind and realise it is not significant, my mood returns to normal.
 I am not doing anything that will intensify the emotion or create other negative thought processes.